SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Trap_Destination_Checker.md

 #### SNMP main connection

-This driver uses an SNMP connection, but does not require any specific input during element creation.
+This connector uses an SNMP connection, but does not require any specific input during element creation.

 SNMP CONNECTION: